camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 * `always`: Always enables check for revoke authorizations.
 This mode is equal to the &lt; 7.5 behavior. *NOTE:* Checking revoke authorizations is very expensive for resources with a high potential cardinality like tasks or process instances and can render authorized access to the process engine effectively unusable on most databases.
 You are therefore strongly discouraged from using this mode.

 * `never`: Never checks for revoke authorizations.
-This mode has best performance effectively disables the use of revoke authorizations. *Note*: It is strongly recommended to use this mode.
+This mode has best performance and effectively disables the use of revoke authorizations. *Note*: It is strongly recommended to use this mode.

 * `auto` (**default value**): This mode only checks for revoke authorizations if at least one revoke authorization currently exits for the current user or one of the groups the user is a member of.
 To achieve this it is checked once per command whether potentially applicable revoke authorizations exist.
 Based on the outcome, the authorization check then uses revoke or not. *NOTE:* Checking revoke authorizations is very expensive for resources with a high potential cardinality like tasks or process instances and can render authorized access to the process engine effectively unusable on most databases.

-Also see: [Performance Considerations]({{< relref "#performance-considerations" >}}) on this page.
+Also see the [Performance Considerations]({{< relref "#performance-considerations" >}}) section on this page.

 # Java API Example